-I want to go back to our original quote included in Part 1 of the Accountability blogs: "Our careers, our companies, our personal relationships, our very lives, succeed or fail, gradually then suddenly, one conversation at a time."
+I want to go back to a quote included in another of our Accountability blogs: "Our careers, our companies, our personal relationships, our very lives, succeed or fail, gradually then suddenly, one conversation at a time."

 These strategies that I am about to share are about empowerment…they will help you invite the conversations that are necessary for accountability to thrive in your organization.

 A few moments ago, we said effective leaders "track trends" and they are more aware of their surroundings, of the impact they are having on others.
 They stay awake during the gradually so they don't find themselves facing an unintended suddenly—having a greater sense of self allows you to better monitor how accountable you are and the behavior you're modeling for others.
 This awareness allows you to course correct as needed so you don't find yourself, or your team, unintentionally hanging off a cliff.

 So what can you do to become more self-aware?

 Ask for feedback.